monikode/kalendar/README.md

 - [ ] User can create event
 - [ ] User can edit event
 - [ ] User can delete event
+- [ ] User can delete event
+- [x] User can select a monthly view
+- [x] User can select a weekly view
+- [x] User can select a dayly view

 ## Bonus features